svidovich/img2palette/README.md

 The output is OK.
 We should tweak the options in the future.

-For this image:
+For this image:\

 ![A Beautiful Mosque.
 TODO: Cite!](media/mosque.jpg)

-We receive this palette:
+We receive this palette:\

 ![An OK Palette representing the mosque.](media/mosque_palette.png)

+Perhaps the clustering could be adjusted for different / better results?
+But, for a first attempt, I'm pretty happy.